kaz-utashiro/App-week/README.md

 provided by **-Mi18n** module and option **--i18n** and **--i18n-v**
 enables them.

+# JAPANESE ERA

+By default, year is shown on every January calendar.
+When used in Japanese locale environment, right side year is displayed in Japanese era (wareki: 和暦) format.

 # COLORMAP

-Each field is labled by names.
+Each field is labeled by names.

     FRAME       Enclosing frame
     MONTH       Month name